8 Ways to Unlock the Power of Analytics in Apparel Merchandise Planning

 Consumer preferences in apparel can change rapidly and are influenced by various factors, such as social trends, cultural shifts, and technological advancements.
 Retailers need to stay attuned to these evolving preferences and adapt their merchandise planning strategies accordingly to remain relevant and competitive.

 Analytics can help apparel retailers make informed decisions by providing insights into customer behavior, market trends, and inventory management.
-Here are eight key ways analytics can be used in merchandise planning:
+Here are eight key ways retail analytics can be used in merchandise planning:

 1. Demand Sensing and Forecasting: AI/ML algorithms can analyze large volumes of historical sales data, market trends, and external factors (weather patterns, economic indicators, and social media sentiment) to forecast demand accurately.
 This can help retailers better predict demand for their products, leading to more efficient inventory management and fewer lost sales due to stockouts or overstocking